Gbekoilias/Gbekoilias/README.md

 - 👋 Hi, I’m @Gbekoilias
-- 👀 I’m interested in data science and machine learning
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning python and Ml
+- 🌱 I’m currently learning Microsoft Excel for Data Analysis
-- 💞️ I’m looking to collaborate on data science applied project for artificial intelligence
+- 💞️ I’m looking to collaborate on data analysis and management projects to develop reasonable insights and solutions
 - 📫 How to reach me @gbekoilias on twitter

 <!---